-Management's Discussion and Analysis of Financial Condition and Results of Operations For the years ended July 31, 2022 and 2021 This Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") is prepared as of October 31, 2022 and should be read in conjunction with the annual financial statements of Helix BioPharma Corp. (the "Company" or "Helix") for the years ended July 31, 2022 and 2021 and the accompanying notes thereto.
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the three-month periods ended October 31, 2022 and 2021 This Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") is prepared as of December 14, 2022 and should be read in conjunction with the financial statements of Helix BioPharma Corp. (the "Company" or "Helix") for the three-month periods ended October 31, 2022 and 2021 and the annual audited financial statements for the years ended July 31, 2022 and 2021 and the accompanying notes thereto.
 This MD&A is based on financial statements which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts are depicted in Canadian currency unless otherwise noted.